Find Affordable College Courses

 Medford, MA

-Tufts University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree anthropology programs.
-Located in the large suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.
+Tufts University came in at #7 in this year’s edition of the Most Popular Anthropology Bachelor’s Degree Schools in Massachusetts ranking.
+Located in the suburb of Medford, Tufts is a private not-for-profit college with a large student population.

 Of the 17 students majoring in anthropology at Tufts, 35% are male and 65% are female.